 Enjoy this post from the SSC Archives.

-The Harvard Business Review article, For Cross-Functional Change, a Good Disruption Helps, by author Brad Power has been percolating in our minds over the last few weeks.
-Strategic Sustainability Consulting has been around for almost a decade, and during that time we've asked ourselves multiple times, "why isn't society moving faster towards sustainability?"
+The Harvard Business Review article, For Cross-Functional Change, a Good Disruption Helps, by author Brad Power has been percolating in our minds.
+Strategic Sustainability Consulting has been around for more than a decade, and during that time we've asked ourselves multiple times, "why isn't society moving faster towards sustainability?"
 The evidence of major upheaval (climate change, income inequality, water scarcity) is indisputable and the business case (cost savings, competitive advantage, increased productivity) is well-established.
 So what's holding us back?

 Maybe it's that we aren't feeling the pain of our unsustainability yet.

 "How do you improve the whole organization, not just parts of it?"
 Power asks.
 "The uber challenge for process improvement in organizations has always been to successfully make improvements across functions.
 But have any sizable organizations assigned people to manage their major end-to-end processes — and actually been successful?"

 While Powers isn't writing about sustainability, his message resonates.
 Most companies have only made modest inroads in their journey towards sustainability.
 Even the often heralded sustainability "leaders" recognized with awards and named to "100 Most Sustainable" lists often have only incremental improvements to showcase, spaced unevenly across their operations.

 "In the absence of a significant disruptive event, or obvious proof that the world is changing, the gravitational forces in organizations pull strongly towards the performance engine: functional, hierarchical, command-and-control, rigid," notes Power.
 "And this engine gets improved and streamlined only with small, incremental changes."